Optimal Transport for Structure Learning Under Missing Data

 \subsection{Real-world datasets}

 We evaluate OTM on $3$ well-known biological datasets with ground-true causal relations.
 The first one is the Neuropathic Pain dataset \citep{tu2019causal}, containing diagnosis records of neuropathic pain patients.
 There are $1000$ samples and $222$ binary variables, indicating existence of the symptoms.
 The second causal graph named Sachs \citep{sachs2005causal} models a network of cellular signals, consisting of $11$ continuous variables and $7466$ samples.
 Dream4 \citep{greenfield2010dream4,marbach2010revealing} is the last dataset which simulates gene expression measurements from five transcriptional regulator sub-networks of E. coli and S. cerevisiae.
-The provided graphs contain feedback loops and there are $100$ continuous variables and $100$ samples.
+The provided data contains $5$ subsets, each has $100$ continuous variables and $100$ samples.

 \paragraph{Results.}